harshalachaudhari/de.keleya.hiring.skillcheck.backend.public/README.md

   - We can introduce /refresh endpoint and logic for provisioning refresh token(this token have long validity in days) to the user.
   - Upon expiration user will have to just refresh token using refresh API (without Username/Password), this would require use of cookies.
   - Refresh token should be stored encrypted to hash and then store in DB to avoid Data Leaks.

+ - Dockerize App

+  - It is best to create docker container image of the app.
+It makes it easy to maintain and brings agility.

 - Data Models :